kbauer/chromeext-silence-of-the-tabs/README.md

  - <!-- TODO --> **History-overshoot** There is a rare condition, where the suspended url will navigate back by two instead of one steps of the history.
 The reason is unclear.
+     - Seems to be caused by `focus` even firing twice.

 ## Developer Notes